Chapter 4. Registry options

 podman login with your credentials, either username and password or authentication token, to access content on the new registry.

-You must place your credentials in two places:
+You must place your credentials in either of the following places:

-- OpenShift namespace.
-Your credentials must exist in the OpenShift namespace so that the imagestreams in the OpenShift namespace can import.
+openshiftnamespace.
+Your credentials must exist in the OpenShift namespace so that the imagestreams in the

 - Your host.
 Your credentials must exist on your host because Kubernetes uses the credentials from your host when it goes to pull images.